jSunpayco/Dota-Drafter/README.md

 # DOTA Drafter

 Note: This is a personal project in progress.
-Currently, a live demo is deployed on [Stackblitz](https://react-ts-edg7pj.stackblitz.io), but will soon be migrated to a different platform in order to accomodate for a backend component.
-Readme will be updated soon.
+Currently, a live demo is deployed on [Stackblitz](https://react-ts-edg7pj.stackblitz.io), but will soon be migrated to a different platform in order for users to access the application without having to run in on their machines.
+Readme will be updated regularly.

 This is a web application developed to simulate Captains Mode, a set of rules in the video game DOTA 2.
 The feature replicated from the game is when two team leaders take turns picking and banning one character from a list of 100+ within a specified time limit.

 The frontend is written in [ReactJS](https://reactjs.org/), whereas [MantineUI](https://mantine.dev/) was also used for some html components.
-[OpenDota API](https://docs.opendota.com/) was used to retrieve character information.
+[OpenDota API](https://docs.opendota.com/) was initially used to retrieve character information.

 ## Running the app